betasio/GlobalWars/LICENSING.md

 See CONTRIBUTING.md for current licensing requirements.
 All code contributions are licensed under AGPL v3 and assets under CC BY-SA 4.0.

-For questions, contact OpenFront LLC.
+For questions, contact GlobalWars LLC.

 ## Historical MIT License

 Portions Copyright (c) 2024 WarFront.io Team
-Portions Copyright (c) 2024-2025 OpenFront LLC (and contributors)
+Portions Copyright (c) 2024-2025 GlobalWars LLC (and contributors)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: